Yescii/pokemon-search/README.md

 ### Wireframe
 ![alt text](https://github.com/Yescii/pokemon-search/blob/main/pokemon-framework.png?raw=true)

 PSC is a website where users would like to look up information of a Pokemon character.
-Also an applealing site where the user will have a great user experince during the use of the website.
+Also an appealing site where the user will have a great user experience during the use of the website.
 PSC is also beginner friendly, for those new to Pokemon like adding a random search button to look up characters randomly and a description of Pokemon for all types of users.

 ### Built With